 We are at the beginning of microbiome studies.
 Everyone is looking at the microbiome of this, that and the other.
-Also, the cost and simplicity has dropped to do these previously expensive studies.
+Also, the cost has dropped for these previously expensive studies.

 What other discoveries could stem from this?

-There was a paper earlier that was published that argues that there are differences in the microbiome – they also points out that there seems to be some impact on pollen’s bacterial composition microbiome as a consequence of pollution.
-And then you suddenly realise that the pollen is also a vehicle for the spread of a particular species of bacteria.
+There was a paper that argues that there seems to be some impact on pollen’s bacterial composition as a consequence of pollution.
+Then you suddenly realise that the pollen is also a vehicle for the spread of a particular species of bacteria.
 That to me is remarkable.